- Last updated:

 The purpose and scope for the program is:

-(a) preventing the entry, establishment or spread of wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes, European rabbits and Indian Myna birds in an area that poses a significant biosecurity risk;
+(a) preventing the entry, establishment or spread of wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes and European rabbits in an area that poses a significant biosecurity risk;

-(b) managing, reducing or eradicating any wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes, European rabbits and Indian Myna birds in an area that could pose a significant environmental biosecurity risk.
+(b) managing, reducing or eradicating any wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes and European rabbits in an area that could pose a significant environmental biosecurity risk.

 The program will apply to properties within the Sunshine Coast Council local government area whereby:-